afan2g/vol-surface-frontend/README.md

 # Volatility Surface Modeling

 This is a frontend for modeling volatility curves/surfaces from Binance options data.
 You can select the underlying asset, choose expiration dates, and plot implied volatilities.
+This frontend project is meant to be used with [vol-surface-modeling](https://github.com/afan2g/vol-surface-modeling).

 ## Features